 determines who is to be regarded as the owner of land in the scheme for the purposes of the Dividing Fences Act 1961, that by-law has effect despite any provision of that Act or of this section.

-[Section 123 inserted by No. 61 of 1996 s.
+[Section 123 inserted: No. 61 of 1996 s.
 37.]

 123A.
 Transitional provision as to dividing fences